-Students who receive financial aid and would like to request a refund of an applicable overpayment must submit a completed Refund Request form to the OSFS no later than two weeks prior to the end of the enrollment period provided the student is enrolled and attending class.
+Students who receive financial aid and would like to request a refund of an applicable overpayment must submit a refund request form or written request to osfs@franklinpierce.edu no later than two weeks prior to the end of the enrollment period provided the student is enrolled and attending class.
+If such a request is not received, credit balances will automatically be carried forward to cover charges in a future term.